Rationally connected non-Fano type varieties: Introduction

-The author would like to thank John Ottem and Ivan Cheltsov, for bringing this question to his attention and for many helpful conversations, and Antony Macioca, Milena Hering, Johan Martens, and Michael Wemyss for useful suggestions.
+The author would like to thank John Ottem and Ivan Cheltsov, for bringing this question to his attention and for many helpful conversations, and Antony Manioca, Milena Hering, Johan Martens, and Michael Wemyss for useful suggestions.
+The author also expresses his gratitude to the referee for pointing out many ways to improve this paper.
 The author was supported by an Edinburgh PCDS scholarship.